-Budget Action FTE Amount Provide funds for a citywide compensation increase Support compensation increase for employees in FY 2024 which includes: a six percent increase for hourly general employees (three percent increase in both July and January); a four percent salary pool for salaried employees; and a three percent market adjustment (1.5 percent increase in both July and January) plus a step increase of 2.5 to five percent for all eligible public safety pay plan employees. - \$3,853,175 Provide funds for enhanced compensation and pay structure changes Support additional actions in the Public Safety Pay Plan beyond a typical salary increase.
-FY 2024 actions include: eliminating the bottom step for Firefighter I; increasing the new Firefighter I first step by 2.5 percent; consolidating four steps to two in the Fire Engineer pay plan; and adding new 2.5 percent or five percent top steps in all Fire pay plans.
-In total, compensation actions in FY 2024 will result in an eight percent increase in starting pay and a 5.5 percent to eight percent increase in top pay. - \$2,319,489 Provide funds to backfill shifts for required trainings Provide funds to backfill shifts while sworn personnel are participating in trainings required for specialized unit assignments. - \$234,000 Provide funds for retiree health investment account program Increase annual contribution to retiree health investment account from \$1,040 to \$1,300 for all sworn public safety employees hired on or after July 1, 2009, to assist with healthcare costs in retirement. - \$99,840 Centralize equipment purchases in Lifecycle Management program Transfer portion of general equipment purchases to the Fire Lifecycle Management capital program.
-This accounting change will have no impact on service levels. - -\$274,000 Provide funds to establish two new companies and support accelerated recruitment strategy Provide funds to establish two new companies and support overall staffing.
+Budget Action FTE Amount Provide funds for a citywide compensation increase Support compensation increase for employees in FY 2024 which includes: a six percent increase for hourly general employees (three percent increase in both July and January); a four percent salary pool for salaried employees; and a three percent market adjustment (1.5 percent increase in both July and January) plus a step increase of 2.5 to five percent for all eligible public safety pay plan employees. - \$3,853,175 Provide funds for enhanced compensation and pay structure changes Support additional actions in the Public Safety Pay Plan beyond a typical - \$2,649,489 salary increase.
+FY 2024 actions include: eliminating the bottom two steps for Firefighter I; consolidating four steps to two in the Fire Engineer pay plan; eliminating Fire Captain step one; increasing Fire Captain step two 2.5 percent; and adding new 2.5 percent or five percent top steps in all Fire pay plans.
+In total, compensation actions in FY 2024 will result in an eight percent increase in starting pay and a 5.5 percent to eight percent increase in top pay.
+Provide funds to backfill shifts for required trainings \$234,000 Provide funds to backfill shifts while sworn personnel are participating in trainings required for specialized unit assignments.
+Provide funds for retiree health investment account program - \$99,840 Increase annual contribution to retiree health investment account from \$1,040 to \$1,300 for all sworn public safety employees hired on or after July 1, 2009, to assist with healthcare costs in retirement.
+Centralize equipment purchases in Lifecycle Management program - -\$274,000 Transfer portion of general equipment purchases to the Fire Lifecycle Management capital program.
+This accounting change will have no impact on service levels.
+Establish two new companies and support accelerated recruitment strategy 42.00 \$2,494,599 Provide funds to establish two new companies and support overall staffing.
 One engine company will staff the temporary River District infill station, and the second company will provide additional Ladder service to the southeast Charlotte area that has experienced high levels of vertical density in recent years.
 The accelerated recruitment strategy supports the creation of these companies, the level of overall staffing, and prepares the department for a new company to staff the Hidden Valley infill station estimated to complete construction in 2025.
-42.00 \$2,494,599 Provide funds for non-personnel cost increases Help provide funds for inflationary non-personnel costs.
-This increased funding will cover escalated costs of operations and supplies at fire facilities as well as the cost of protective equipment, uniforms, and tools for the additional recruits. - \$268,640
+Provide funds for non-personnel cost increases - \$268,640 Help provide funds for inflationary non-personnel costs.
+This increased funding will cover escalated costs of operations and supplies at fire facilities as well as the cost of protective equipment, uniforms, and tools for the additional recruits.